Stability Analysis of Sharpness-Aware Minimization: Main Results

 \subsection{Stochastic Behavior of SAM Dynamics with Diffusion near Saddle Point}

-Previously, we confirmed the asymptotic behavior of SAM dynamics and its convergence instability near a saddle point.
-From now on, we focus on mini-batch sampling, which has been found to provide high performance in various domains \cite{hoffer2017train, ziyin2022sgd}, and thus it is a commonly used technique for training deep learning models.

-To investigate the behavior of SAM under stochastic system dynamics, we first establish SAM diffusion with the stochastic differential equation.
-Note that the basis formulations and notations are borrowed from \cite{risken1996fokker, sato2014approximation, xie2020diffusion, xie2022adaptive}.
+In deep learning, mini-batch sampling is a standard practice across various domains \cite{hoffer2017train, ziyin2022sgd}.
+Accordingly, we analyze the behavior of SAM near saddle points under stochastic system dynamics.
+We first establish SAM diffusion with the stochastic differential equation.
+The basis formulations and notations are borrowed from \cite{risken1996fokker, sato2014approximation, xie2020diffusion, xie2022adaptive}.
 We assume that the perturbed weight $\vw^p$ is precisely calculated with \eqref{eq:wp}, and thus the stochastic differential equation of SAM dynamics is formalized as follows: